xing-lab-pitt/LRC-notebooks/README.md

 <img src="image.png" width="300" alt="">

 ## Highlights
-1. Spatial proximity of two well-seperated cis-loci (>100 Mb) is a prevelent and conserved strcuture of human chromosomes.
+1. The spatial proximity of two well-separated cis-loci (>100 Mb) is a prevalent and conserved feature of human chromosomes.
-2. While the most of long-range localizations (LRCs) are formed transicently and present infrequently in tested chromosome copies, ~5% of them recur in 0.8% to >10% subpopulations of entire chromosomes, thus considered as stable contacts.
+2. While most long-range localizations (LRCs) are formed transiently and present infrequently in tested chromosome copies, ~5% of them recur in 0.8% to >10% subpopulations of entire chromosomes, and are thus considered stable contacts.
-3. Multivalent binding is one of the possible mechanisms that ensure stable LRC structure.
+3. Multivalent binding is one of the possible mechanisms that ensures a stable LRC structure.
 4. A subset of genomic sites serves as nucleation centers (NCs) for clustering stable LRCs, assembling hub-like domains that may be associated with chromosome conformation and territory segregation.
 5. These findings suggest a redundant, distributed component mechanism that facilitates chromosome folding into compact structures.
 <img src="image2.png" width="450" alt="">